The DG-category of secondary cohomology operations: Left linear track categories and DG-categories

 \subsection{Truncated chain complexes}

 In this section, a \emph{chain complex} will mean a non-negatively graded chain complex unless otherwise noted, i.e., a chain complex $C$ satisfying $C_i = 0$ for $i < 0$.
-We work in the category $\Mod_R$ of $R$-modules.
+We work in the category $\Mod_R$ of $R$-modules, for some commutative ring $R$.
 The tensor product $C \ot D$ of chain complexes of $R$-modules will mean the tensor product $C \ot_R D$ over $R$ unless otherwise noted.

 Let us recall some basics about truncation of chain complexes.